 Licensed individuals are only allowed to own and occupy one property as their sole or principal place of residence.

 High Value Residents (2(1)e residents) are expected to buy or rent a high value property.
-High value property is considered to be of a minimum value of £1.75 million for a house and £900,000 for an apartment*.
+High value property is considered to be of a minimum value of £3.5million for a house and £1.75million for an apartment.
 High Value Residents can also, subject to certain conditions:

-- can buy residential properties in their own name which have been unoccupied, or have been on the market for sale, for more than 2 years.
-These properties must be leased to Entitled or Licensed persons;
+- buy residential properties in their own name which have been unoccupied, or have been on the market for sale, for more than 2 years.
+These properties must be leased to Entitled or Licensed persons

-- can buy a residential property that adjoins their main place of residence in Jersey if:
+- buy a residential property that adjoins their main place of residence in Jersey if:

-- the adjoining property more naturally falls within the same curtilage as the property already owned and occupied as their main residence; and
+- the adjoining property more naturally falls within the same curtilage as the property already owned and occupied as their main residence

 - it is approved by the Assistant Chief Minister

 It is expected that the purchase would be completed in the same name, either person or company, as their main residence.
 There may also be other conditions placed on the purchase.
-N.B any income derived from Jersey property is taxed at 20%.
+(Please note that any income derived from Jersey property is taxed at 20%).